 Even though it sounds like a waterfall, it’s far from one.
-Sellfoss is the center for trading and a meeting point for the southern part of Iceland, so you will be able to find a good restaurant or two as well as a place to sleep if you want to.
+Selfoss is the center for trading and a meeting point for the southern part of Iceland.
+You will be able to find a good restaurant or two as well as a place to sleep if you want to.

 Another remarkable hot spring, but this time we go from a stationary spring to a slowly moving river.
 The Reykjadalur thermal river is a once-in-a-lifetime experience that puts a twist on the normal hot spring bath.